ersps25/RokuBasics-App/README.txt

 9. Data transitions
 10. Network Connections

+# Installation Guide
-Take the pull, build the code at VS Code or at Eclipse, Install the channel at Roku Device.
+Take the pull of repo, build the code at VS Code or at Eclipse, sideload the channel at Roku Device using Application Installer

 Happy Coding!